ReyhaneSalehi/-NexMind-/README.md

 - Emotion detection is keyword-based and may not capture all nuances
 - Conversation memory is intentionally limited
 - The assistant is designed for general emotional support only

+---
+##👩🏻‍💻 My Contributions
+As the Team Leader, I was responsible for coordinating the project development and contributing to the implementation of several core components.
+My main contributions included:
+👩🏻‍💻 Project management and team coordination
+🖥️ Development and integration of the graphical user interface 🧠 Implementation of emotion-related response logic
+💬 Design and organization of predefined emotional responses 🤖 Integration of AI-generated responses through an API 📝 Implementation and improvement of conversation memory 🛡️ Development of response-safety and conversational constraints 🔗 Integration of the UI, application logic, and API components 🧪 Debugging and testing different conversation scenarios ✨ Improving the conversational experience and response behavior

+---
 ## ✨ How to Run the Project
 Backend: